gaciksasa/LipoDoc/readme.md

    - Verify device is configured with correct server IP and port
    - Check network connectivity between device and server
    - Review server logs for connection attempts

-### Logging

-The application uses structured logging to help diagnose issues:

-- Logs are written to the console by default
-- Adjust log levels in `appsettings.json` to increase or decrease verbosity
-- For production, consider configuring a more robust logging provider

-## License

-[Your License Information]

-## Support

-For questions or support, please contact [Your Contact Information]